SuffolkLITLab/gatsbyLIT/README.md

 3)	The API keys required to access the website content through Contentful are not included for privacy reasons.
 4)	As mentioned above, this repository makes use of a headless CMS named ***Contentful***.
 In order for Gatsby to fetch and display the data from Contentful, GraphQL needs to be used.
 GraphQL is a place where you create queries using your data from Contentful. **It is strongly adviced to spend some time understanding how to create and manipulate these queries, they are an intergral part of this project** .
 After using the **`gatsby develop`** command, along with the prompt that says the port number of the localhost in which the website resides, you will see a URL for GraphQL.
 Use that to create/edit your queries.
 5)	Since Gatsby is a react-based framework, you will be able to see changes after saving the modified files.
 If no changes are discerned, refresh the page.
 6)	When you make a modification while the server runs, you might see an error in your browswer.
-If the error doest not disappear after rehreshing, your code must be checked.
+If the error does not disappear after rehreshing, your code must be checked for errors.
 7)	Before using **`gatsby develop`** in your terminal to start your server, it is recommended to clear the cache with the **`gatsby clean`** command.

 ## Structure of project